-Synergies: Sustainable aquaculture is strengthened by all UP2 measures and can contribute to the success of measures 2.5 and 2.6.
+Synergies: Sustainable aquaculture is strengthened by all UP2 measures and can contribute to the success of measure 2.5.

-50 % of the eligible cost (75% from EMFF and 25 % from the national budget).
+Intensity of public aid: maximum 50% of the eligible expenditure (which contains maximum 75% EMFF contribution and 25% national contribution).

-Beneficiaries: Support can be provided to enterprises of the aquaculture sector for the purpose of establishing new enterprises, as long as the development is consistent with the NAS.
+Beneficiaries: New entrepreneurs for the purpose of establishing aquaculture enterprises, as long as the development is consistent with the NAS.

 S.O.
-2.C: Protection and restoration of aquatic biodiversity and enhancement of ecosystems related to aquaculture and promotion of resource-efficient aquaculture (Art.
-6(2)(c) of Reg.
-No. 508/2014)
+3: Protection and restoration of aquatic biodiversity and enhancement of ecosystems related to aquaculture and the promotion of resource-efficient aquaculture (Art.
+6(2)(c) of EMFF Reg.)

-Measure 2.4: Productive investments in aquaculture - resource efficiency, reducing usage of water and chemicals, recirculation systems minimising water use (The measure is consistent with Art.
-48 of Reg.
-No. 508/2014)
+Measure 2.4: Environmental investments in aquaculture

+(The measure is consistent with Art.
+48(1)(e), (i) and (j) of EMFF Reg.)

-- Supporting productive investments into aquaculture. - Supporting the diversification of aquaculture production and species cultured. - Supporting the modernisation of aquaculture units, including the improvement in working and safety conditions of aquaculture workers. - Supporting investments reducing the negative environmental impact or enhancing the positive effects on the environment and increasing resource efficiency. - Supporting investments enhancing the quality of or adding value to aquaculture products. - Supporting investments resulting in a substantial reduction in the impact of aquaculture enterprises on water usage and quality, in particular through reducing the amount of water or chemicals, antibiotics and other medicines used or through improving the output water quality, including through the deployment of multitrophic aquaculture systems or aquaponic water treatment units. - Promoting closed aquaculture systems where aquaculture products are farmed in closed recirculation systems, thereby minimising water usage.
+- Supporting investments reducing the negative environmental impact or enhancing the positive effects on the environment and increasing resource efficiency. - Supporting investments resulting in a substantial reduction in the impact of aquaculture enterprises on water usage and quality, in particular through reducing the amount of water or chemicals, antibiotics and other medicines used, or through improving the output water quality, including through the deployment of wetlands, multitrophic aquaculture systems or aquaponic water treatment units. - Promoting closed aquaculture systems where aquaculture products are farmed in closed recirculation systems, thereby minimising water usage.